gastonstat/gastonstat.github.io/Rmd/2014-01-15-Center-data-in-R.Rmd

 ## Mean-centering

 Prior to the application of many multivariate methods, data are often pre-processed.
 This pre-processing involves transforming the data into a suitable form for the analysis.
-Among the different pre-treatment procedures, one of the the most common operations is the well known *mean-centering*.
+Among the different pre-treatment procedures, one of the most common operations is the well known *mean-centering*.

 Mean-centering involves the subtraction of the variable averages from the data.
 Since multivariate data is typically handled in table format (i.e. matrix) with columns as variables, mean-centering is often referred to as *column centering*.